Norway has contributed with military personnel in South Sudan through the United Nations Mission in South Sudan since 2011.

-South Sudan became the world's youngest nation when the country broke away from Sudan after a referendum on 9 July 2011.
-The United Nations played a leading role in working out the peace agreement between the parts, in an area plagued with civil war and unrest for decades.
-Today, the relationship between the two countries is tense at times, especially when it comes to border issues and distribution of the oil resources in the area.
+South Sudan became the world's youngest nation when it formally broke loose from Sudan following a referendum on 9 July 2011.
+The UN had a leading role in implementing the peace agreement between the parties in an area that has been marked by nearly 50 years of civil war.